-At June 30, 2021, the Company had three committed revolving credit facilities with unaffiliated banks totaling \$250,000.
+At June 30, 2022, the Company had three committed revolving credit facilities with unaffiliated banks totaling \$250,000.
 When drawn, the interest rate charged on the outstanding amounts is equal to the federal funds rate plus 100 basis points.
-The agreements require the Company to maintain a tangible net worth of at least \$170,000.
-At June 30, 2021, there were no outstanding amounts under the committed revolving credit facilities.
+Two of the agreements require the Company to maintain a tangible net worth of at least \$170,000 and one of the agreements requires the Company to maintain a tangible net worth of at least \$250,000.
+At June 30, 2022, there were no outstanding amounts under the committed revolving credit facilities.

 The Company pledges customer securities to the Option Clearing Corporation to support open customer positions.
-At June 30, 2021, the Company had pledged \$138,263 to support these open customer positions.
+At June 30, 2022, the Company had pledged \$184,292 to support these open customer positions.